JulianVidal/AGDA_HTML/reports/index.md

 - [X] Download head HTML file
 - [X] Parse HTML file
 - [ ] Note down the data that can be gathered
+- [ ] Found a why to only get base level function definitions
 - [ ] Search graph algorithm
 - [ ] Draft bullet points for canvas registration questions